jungandreas/bachelorarbeit/documentation/README.md

 The domain model of the data in the Blockchain is:<br>
 ![Domain Model](images/domain_model.png)

-For the different Transactions it is defined what they need to fulfil the task.
+For the different Transactions it is defined what parameters they need to fulfil the task.

 To update steps:<br>
 ![UpdateSteps](images/transaction_updateSteps.png)